 - The National Flower of Belize is the Black Orchid.

-We will write more about Fun in Belize, our house sitting experiences and this eco-resort when we get to the Monkey River Village and a bit settled in.
+We will write more about our experiences in Belize, our house sitting experiences and this eco-resort when we get to the Monkey River Village and a bit settled in.

-What do you think about our move to Belize?
-Think we’re crazy or are you a little bit jealous?
+Would you want to house sit in Belize?
 Leave us a comment below, we would love to hear from you.